RedisLabs/redislabs-docs/content/rc/administration/configuration/backups.md

         /rv/administration/configuration/backups/
 ---
 You can run scheduled and on-demand backups of your Redis Cloud databases to a remote storage location.
-Scheduled backups run every 24 hours.
+In Redis Cloud Essentials, a scheduled backups run every 24 hours;
+in Redis Cloud Pro, you can choose the backup interval and time.

 {{< note >}}
 Backups are only available for paid subscriptions.